ctmazilu/RecodingR/README.md

 ## Data Description

 The survey was fielded in all 8 project countries (Argentina, Australia, Brazil, Canada, Finland, Norway, the US, and the UK).
 Collection is complete with 8800 responses.
-For further details on the Cultural and Social Values survey and what it is used for can be found [here](https://nonreligionproject.ca/cultural-and-social-values-survey/)
+Further details on the Cultural and Social Values survey and what it is used for can be found [here](https://nonreligionproject.ca/cultural-and-social-values-survey/)
 > The survey asks about people’s personal, cultural, and social values, including attitudes and behaviours on ethical questions, and orientations towards politics, science, law, education, and life’s meaning.
 The survey also examines people’s involvement with religion, spirituality, and their identification with nonreligious labels such as atheism, agnosticism, or humanism.
 We have collected a sample of approximately 1,000 responses in each of the countries.